 In other instances, subdomains won’t provide any real tangible value over subdirectories that extend from your main domain, so there’s no sense in making significant changes to the site structure.
 At the end of the day, it depends on what makes the most sense for your particular website.

-John Doherty, founder of the professional SEO and digital marketing provider network Credo, explains that to get the most SEO value out of your subdomain, you need to treat them as if they’re their own full-fledged websites.
+John Doherty, founder of the professional SEO and digital marketing provider network Credo, explains that to get the most SEO value out of your subdomain, you need to treat them as if they’re full-fledged websites.

 “Subdomains can absolutely be made to work well for SEO, but it requires a lot of extra effort over putting the content (such as a blog) in a subfolder,” Doherty says.
 “We have seen many times that when content (such as a blog) is moved from a subdomain to a subfolder that often a dramatic increase in organic traffic and rankings occurs.
 This is harder to do, and maybe even impossible, depending on the purpose of the subdomain, but is something to be considered when launching a subdomain in the first place.”